yigittuncer07/directory-sorter/README.md

 ## How to use

+### Through .exe
+Place the organise.exe file into the directory you want to sort along with the config file and run the exe

+### Through command line interface
-Place the organize.py file into the directory you want to sort and run this command
+Place the organize.py file into the directory you want to sort along with the config file and run this command

 ``` shell
 python organize.py